Folkestone Groomers Directory

 Session Fees in Kent

 Sitting fees cover the photoshoot itself.
-In Kent, many photographers charge around £75 for a one-hour session (typically including 12+ edited images) or around £295 for a half-day session of 3-4 hours (including 15-20 edited images).
+In Kent, many pet photographers charge around £75 for a one-hour session (typically including 12+ edited images) or around £295 for a half-day session of 3-4 hours (including 15-20 edited images).
 Some photographers waive or reduce session fees if you meet a minimum print purchase.
-Note: Pricing information is accurate as of November 2025 and varies significantly between photographers.
-Always confirm current rates when booking.
+According to Airtasker's UK pricing guide, pet photography costs vary significantly based on photographer experience, session length, and deliverables.[5]

 Ask: "What do your clients usually spend?"
 A reputable photographer should answer this honestly.
 It helps you budget for the complete package—session fee, prints, mounting, frames, plus any extras like multiple dogs or special locations.